mfherbst/ReducedBasis.jl/docs/src/examples/xxz_ed.md

 ```

 To assemble the basis, a greedy algorithm will be used that tries to select as few snapshots as possible to generate a good surrogate.
-And to keep things simple, we will utilize exact diagonalization techniques to perform the eigenvalue solves to obtain snapshots.
+And to keep things simple, we will utilize exact diagonalization techniques to perform the eigenvalue solves to obtain snapshots at the desired parameter points.
-This means, the ``H`` will be represented by a (sparse) matrix and the snapshots by vectors of Hilbert space dimension.
+This means, ``H`` will be represented by a (sparse) matrix and the snapshots by vectors of Hilbert space dimension.
-Alternatively, one could e.g. provide ``H`` in so-called matrix-product-operator form and obtain ground states of ``H`` as matrix product states.
-This however is reserved for later examples.
+Alternatively, one could e.g. provide ``H`` and its ground states in a tensor-based format allowing for low-rank approximations, which is reserved for a later example.

 !!! note "Simulation parameters"
     In the following we choose the simulation parameters in such a way to keep the
     computational load small.
 We do this to be able to automatically run all example code
     during documentation compilation.
+As a result, the physical results have artifacts that
+    are characteristic for small systems, i.e. finite-size effects.

 ## Model setup